-We have invested a substantial portion of our assets in privately held companies, the securities of which are inherently illiquid.
-We also seek to invest in small publicly traded companies that we believe have exceptional growth potential.
+We invest in privately held companies, the securities of which are inherently illiquid.
+We also have investments in small publicly traded companies.
 Although these companies are publicly traded, their stock may not trade at high volumes and prices can be volatile, which may restrict our ability to sell our positions.
-These privately held and publicly traded businesses tend to lack management depth, to have limited or no history of operations and to not have attained profitability.
-Because of the speculative nature of our investments and the lack of a public market for privately held investments, there is greater risk of loss than is the case with traditional investment securities.
+These privately held and publicly traded businesses tend to not have attained profitability, and many of these businesses also lack management depth and have limited or no history of operations.
+Because of the speculative nature of our investments and the lack of a liquid market for and restrictions on transfers of privately held investments and some of our publicly traded investments, there is greater risk of loss than is the case with traditional investment securities.

 We do not choose investments based on a strategy of diversification.
 We also do not rebalance the portfolio should one of our portfolio companies increase in value substantially relative to the rest of the portfolio.
 Therefore, the value of our portfolio may be more vulnerable to events affecting a single sector, industry or portfolio company and, therefore, subject to greater volatility than a company that follows a diversification strategy.
-As of March 31, 2011, our largest ten investments by value accounted for approximately 74 percent of the value of our equity-focused venture capital portfolio.
-Our largest investment, by value, accounted for approximately 24 percent of our equity-focused venture capital portfolio at March 31, 2011.
+As of June 30, 2011, our largest ten investments by value accounted for approximately 77 percent of the value of our equity-focused venture capital portfolio.
+Our largest investment, by value, Solazyme, Inc., a publicly traded company, accounted for approximately 35 percent of our equity-focused venture capital portfolio at June 30, 2011.

+Approximately 62 percent of our equity-focused venture capital portfolio was comprised of securities of privately held companies.
 Because there is typically no public or readily ascertainable market for our interests in the small privately held companies in which we invest, the valuation of the securities in that portion of our portfolio is determined in good faith by our Valuation Committee, comprised of all of the independent members of our Board of Directors, in accordance with our Valuation Procedures and is subject to significant estimates and judgments.
 The determined value of the securities in our portfolio may differ significantly from the values that would be placed on these securities if a ready market for the securities existed.
 Any changes in valuation are recorded in our Consolidated Statements of Operations as "Net (decrease) increase in unrealized appreciation on investments."
 Changes in valuation of any of our investments in privately held companies from one period to another may be volatile.